jamf/Notifier/README.md

 This will allow Notifier to post Notifications without prompting the user to allow.

+Additionally, if you're looking to make use of the `--rebrand` flag the calling process needs either Full Disk Access (10.15+) or at a minimum App Management (macOS 13+) permissions, as well as the notifying applications being given permission to post to Notification Center.

+Any of these permissions can be granted manually, but ideally via PPPCP's delivered via an MDM.

 ## PKG
 PKG's will be supplied for every release, & can be found in the [releases](https://github.com/dataJAR/Notifier/releases) section

 # How it works
 The main Notifier.app parses arguments passed to it (via [Argument Parser](https://apple.github.io/swift-argument-parser/documentation/argumentparser/), and then posts the parsed argument to the two notifying applications included with the the /Contents/Helpers folder of Notifier.app: